FilmColors/VIAN/_docs/source/step_by_step/vian_app_projects/vian_app_projects.rst

    It is important that you are in possession of the **exact** same movie file - otherwise the project that will be re-built in your VIAN locally will be corrupted.

-To inspect a project locally in your VIAN application, select the move you are interested in and click `download`.
+To inspect a project locally in your VIAN application, select the movie you are interested in and click `download`.